Anaswar-ash/MT5-PY-AI-Tbot/tech.md

 The project uses two machine learning models:

 1.  **Benchmark Model**: A simple logistic regression model that predicts the direction of the next day's price change based on the previous day's price change.
 2.  **Neural Network Model**: A multi-layer perceptron (MLP) classifier that predicts the direction of the next day's price change based on the previous day's price change.
 The model is trained using hyperparameter tuning with `RandomizedSearchCV` and `TimeSeriesSplit` to find the best parameters.
+The hyperparameter search space includes different hidden layer sizes, activation functions, solvers, and learning rates.
+The exact architecture of the model will vary depending on the results of the hyperparameter tuning.